vinithmh/candidate_cv_matching_job_description/README.md

 ## Project File Structure

-## Project File Structure

 Here is an overview of the project's file structure:

+- `data`: Directory containing project data, including candidate ranking and extracted PDF data.
-- `cvs_ranking`: Directory containing ranking data of candidates based on cosine similarity.
+  - `cvs_ranking`: Subdirectory containing candidate ranking data based on cosine similarity.
-- `top_5_cvs.csv`: CSV file containing the top 5 candidates for each job description, ranked by cosine similarity.
+    - `top_5_cvs.csv`: CSV file listing the top 5 candidates for each job description, ranked by cosine similarity.

-- `pdf_extracted_data`: Directory where extracted PDF data is stored.

-- `utils`: Directory containing utility scripts and functions.
+       - `pdf_extracted_data`: Subdirectory containing extracted data from PDF files.
+This may include subdirectories or additional files containing extracted information.
+         - `job_descriptions.csv`: CSV file containing job descriptions.

-- `README.md`: This README file provides an overview of the project and usage instructions.
+- `README.md`: This README file providing an overview of the project and usage instructions.

 - `config.py`: Configuration file for specifying file paths and constants.
-- `job_descriptions.csv`: CSV file containing job descriptions.

 - `main.py`: The main Python script for running the candidate ranking system.

 - `requirements.txt`: A file specifying Python package dependencies.